To create an audit trail, follow the money.

 Audit Trails and Tracking Cash

 One habit many small business owners have is to take cash out of the business bank account and go pay their bills.
-(I'm not talking about you of course!) :o) This makes proving an audit trail to your tax assessor tough.
+(I'm not talking about you of course!) :o) This makes providing an audit trail to your tax assessor tough.
+It would be smarter to setup a regular "pay cheque" for yourself and have the funds electronically transferred to your personal account on "pay days".
+For clarity, keep your fingers out of the cash drawer or bank account unless it is a prescheduled transaction.

 How To Record Cash Not Deposited To The Bank In QuickBooks®